 all in demand.

-on the fashionable shape of the 1930s was the bias-cut dress introduced by Madame Madeleine Vionnet.
-Dress construction and
+the fashionable shape of the 1930s was the bias-cut dress introduced by Madame Madeleine Vionnet.
+Dress construction and fabric

-fabric emphasized the female shape, creating a streamlined effect in keeping with the general aesthetic of the period.
-Fabrics
+emphasized the female shape, creating a streamlined effect in keeping with the general aesthetic of the period.
+Fabrics were

-were draped to create soft necklines and deep backs.
-Evening clothes became more distinct from day wear; long gowns for women
+draped to create soft necklines and deep backs.
+Evening clothes became more distinct from day wear; long gowns for women and

-and tuxedos or tails for men were common attire for night clubs.
+tuxedos or tails for men were common attire for night clubs.
 Fred Astaire and Ginger Rogers were paragons of style.
-As
+As American

-American designers such as Hattie Carnegie and Adele Simpson gained prominence during World War II, the silhouette became
+designers such as Hattie Carnegie and Adele Simpson gained prominence during World War II, the silhouette became more curvaceous

 lighthearted, forward-looking attitude and fashions of the late 1920s lingered through most of 1930, but by the end of that